SatchelF/AI-Enhanced-Flashcards/README.md

         Select Cloud Firestore, and then select Get Started with Cloud Firestore Click on the link for the selected service, such as 'Get started with Cloud Firestore'.
 This will open a dialog to connect your app to a Firebase project.
         Either select an existing Firebase project or create a new one.
-        Follow the prompts to connect your app to the Firebase project.
+        You can follow the prompts to connect your app to the Firebase project.

 NOTE: All SDKs should already be added since I added them in my code.
-But if you are lacking any, click the "Add the cloud firestore sdk to your app" button that appears when you try to connect your app to firebase.
+But if you are lacking any, click the "Add the cloud Firestore SDK to your app" button that appears when you try to connect your app to Firebase.